surveyjs/survey-creator/docs/Survey-Creator-Overview.md

 });
 ```

-If you want to hide the the same tab for dropdown question Editor only, then you have to add this tab with visible attribute equals to false.
+If you want to hide the same tab for dropdown question Editor only, then you have to add this tab with visible attribute equals to false.
 The reason you must to do it in this way, beacause the definition for every element type is merging with all its parent types.
 ```javascript
 var editorDefinition = SurveyCreator.SurveyQuestionEditorDefinition.definition["dropdown"];
 // The tabs and properties may be empty for an element type.